OctopusDeploy/blog/blog/2022-02/jenkins-eks-deployment/index.md

  - CI Series
  - Continuous Integration
  - Jenkins
+ - Kubernetes
 ---

-In this post, you build a docker image in a Jenkinsfile workflow and publish the image to Amazon Elastic Container Registry (ECR).
+In this post, you build a Docker image in a Jenkinsfile workflow and publish the image to Amazon Elastic Container Registry (ECR).
 Jenkins will trigger a deployment to Amazon Elastic Kubernetes Service (EKS).

-Jenkins is a build server that can automatically builds your code repository.
+Jenkins is a build server that automatically builds your code repository.
 Jenkins does this through a Jenkinsfile, a configuration file that specifies the steps in building, pushing, and deploying your application.

 Amazon EKS is a managed cloud service that provides Kubernetes clusters which handle workload applications.
 The Kubernetes clusters also take in a configuration file, specified by the YAML syntax.